 Thank you.

-Thank you for your indispensable (and tragically, at times, thankless) role in molding students into ambitious, creative, smart, and successful people.
-We here at Brainscape give you a standing ovation for your tireless efforts and extend our platform to you in the ardent hope that it can make your jobs easier, more efficient, and more impactful!
+We're proud to create a product that supports your effort with the ultimate study weapon.
+We here at Brainscape give you a standing ovation for your efforts and extend our platform to you in the ardent hope that it can make your jobs easier, more efficient, and more impactful!

 References